Attic Condensation Solutions for Pacific Northwest Homes

 | Air Sealing and Moisture Source Control | Reduces warm, humid air leaking from living spaces into the attic | Best for homes with ceiling penetrations, attic bypasses, recessed lights, or fan penetrations | Improving ventilation while leaving major air leaks and moisture sources unresolved |

-Balanced Attic Ventilation Review
+Balanced Attic Ventilation Improvements

 A healthy attic needs air to enter and exit properly.
 We look for blocked soffit vents, inadequate exhaust ventilation, damaged baffles, poor airflow paths, and other issues that can trap moisture in the attic.